CarterCobb/Docker-SQL/README.md

 ## Development Notes

-This project has yet to be tested on a WindowsOS system.
-It also is failing to call the `restore.sql` file once it spins up on MacOS.
-These are currently being worked on.
+This project is 100% working on all WindowsOS systems.
+It is failing to call the `restore.sql` file once it spins up on MacOS.

-If all else fails, spin up the container and run the contents of [`restore.sql`](https://github.com/CarterCobb/Docker-SQL/blob/master/restore_files/restore.sql) in the database after connecting to it in SQL Server.
+If all else fails on MacOS, spin up the container and run the contents of [`restore.sql`](https://github.com/CarterCobb/Docker-SQL/blob/master/restore_files/restore.sql) in the database after connecting to it in SQL Server.

 ## Additional Details